leonvanbokhorst/doodle/arxiv-service/README.md

-# doodle MCP server
+# ArxivExplorer MCP server

-a friendly dog that barks.
-He's a good boy.
-Atta girl!
+An MCP Server that explores relavant papers based on the users interest.

 ## Components